open-telemetry/opentelemetry-js/packages/opentelemetry-api/README.md

   serviceName: 'basic-service'
 });

-// Create a registry which we will configure as the global tracer registry const registry = new sdk.NodeTracerRegistry();
+// Create a provider which we will configure as the global tracer provider const provider = new sdk.NodeTracerProvider();

-// Configure span processor to send spans to the exporter registry.addSpanProcessor(new SimpleSpanProcessor(exporter));
+// Configure span processor to send spans to the exporter provider.addSpanProcessor(new SimpleSpanProcessor(exporter));

-// Initialize the OpenTelemetry APIs to use the NodeTracerRegistry bindings api.trace.initGlobalTracerRegistry(registry);
+// Initialize the OpenTelemetry APIs to use the NodeTracerProvider bindings api.trace.initGlobalTracerProvider(provider);

 // your application code below this line
 ```